-VP Mike Pence visiting Phoenix on tax policy tour
+Vice President Mike Pence visits Phoenix on tax policy tour

-PHOENIX (AP) — Vice President Michael Pence is expected in the Phoenix area for a gathering to discuss the current administration’s tax policies.
+PHOENIX (AP) — Vice President Mike Pence is expected in the Phoenix area for a gathering to discuss the current administration’s tax policies.

-Pence is to arrive shortly before noon Tuesday, then meet with Republican Arizona Gov. Doug Ducey.
+Pence will arrive shortly before noon Tuesday before meeting with Republican Arizona Gov. Doug Ducey.

 The vice president will attend an afternoon event looking at how new tax cuts signed into law by President Donald Trump will affect Phoenix and Arizona residents in general.